ymichael/psite/_posts/2014-05-10-javascript-testing-with-karma-js.md

 ---
 layout: post
-title:  "Javascript testing with karma.js"
+title:  "Javascript testing with karma js"
 date:   2014-05-10
 ---

-It took me a while to start using [Karma.js][], so I figured I write about the final steps I took to get it working.
+It took me a while to start using [Karma js][], so I figured I write about the final steps I took to get it working.

 *I'm on osx, so your mileage may vary if you are on a different platform.*

 # Background
-Its not very clear from the [Karma.js][] landing page what it actually is.
+Its not very clear from the [Karma js][] landing page what it actually is.
 I initially thought it was going to replace stuff like qunit or jasmine.
 Its not.

-__Karma.js is a test runner.
+__Karma js is a test runner.
 It runs your tests.__

-Basically, you writing your tests using your favorite testing framework (`mocha`, `jasmine`, `qunit` etc.) and use karma.js to run it.
+Basically, you writing your tests using your favorite testing framework (`mocha`, `jasmine`, `qunit` etc.) and use karma js to run it.

-Karma.js runs tests in your browser(s), from your command-line.
+Karma js runs tests in your browser(s), from your command-line.
 If this doesn't sound cool yet, it will in a bit.
 Hopefully.
 <!--more-->